0x1iii1ii/PPPwn-Luckfox/README.md

 ## Note

-- Currently support PS4 version: `9.00, 10.00, 10.01, 11.00`
+- Currently support PS4 version: `9.00, 9.03, 10.00, 10.01, 10.50, 10.70, 11.00`
 - The average PPPwned time is around `1min - 2min` sometimes it load under `1 minute`
 - Using `pppwn` nightly build from xfangfang PPPwn_cpp <be>

 ## Tested Version

 - [x] 9.00
+- [ ] 9.03
 - [ ] 10.00
 - [x] 10.01
+- [ ] 10.50
+- [ ] 10.70
 - [x] 11.00

 ## What it does

-The goal here is to setup the Luckfox pico to automatically try and jailbreak the console, all you need to do is wait until the process completes.<br>
+The goal here is to setup the Luckfox pico to automatically try and jailbreak the console, all you need to do is wait until the process completes.
 Once it PPPwned the process will stop. <br>

 ## Requirements